GaijinEntertainment/daScript/doc/source/stdlib/ast.rst

 .. include:: detail/ast.rst

-The AST module implements compilation time reflection for the daScript syntax tree.
+The AST module implements compilation time reflection for the Daslang syntax tree.

 All functions and symbols are in "ast" module, use require to get access to it. ::